gnkitchen11/01_Hello_World/README.md

 01_Hello_World
 ==============

-A short description of myself so you will know a little about me.
+An introduction of myself so you will know a little about me.

 I have learned that what we say and do is colored by who we are.